Newtonsboi/NHL-Playoff-Teams/Readme.md

 predicted correctly: Boston vs Toronto, Calgary vs Colorado, and Vegas vs San Jose.
 From these, 1 had the seeding incorrect: Vegas vs San Jose.

-Using Neural Network to Classify {#using-neural-network-to-classify .unnumbered}
+Using Neural Network to Classify
 ================================

 Now we look at a more complicated supervised learning algorithm: a